 People are already plagued with different distractions of different types everyday.
 Just think about our smart devices.
 We can receive hundreds of notifications from social media, media and apps telling us to greet our friend a happy birthday, this person you have been following has bought a new shirt or an app just telling you to get up off your seat and walk around.
 There is the internet with a high-speed connection where one can open up multiple tabs, scrolling endlessly through pages and pages of clickbaits.
 Whatever kind of distraction this is, it takes away the user’s focus the main task at hand.

 This image is definitely being too kind to my experience.
-The image above is already decent (and I couldn’t find an image of an iPad with a cluttered interface).
+The image above is already decent (and I couldn’t find an image of an tablet with a cluttered interface).
 The one we saw had a lot of “ads” selling what the restaurant has and it was difficult to find the food that we wanted.
-Just because having an iPad in a restaurant doesn’t make it high-tech or in trend.
+Just because having an tablet in a restaurant doesn’t make it high-tech or in trend.
 Management needs to also consider how the users will be using it.

 Apps and Websites